SAP buys expenses software maker Concur for $7.3 billion

 Shares in Concur, which reported a 28.6 percent rise in revenue to $178.37 million in the quarter to June 30, were up 18 percent by 1637 GMT.
 They have fallen more than 17 percent since early this year.
 The drop has been partly down to declining margins, Jefferies’ analysts wrote in late April.

-Concur trades at 44 times expected earnings before interest, tax, depreciation and amortization (EBITDA), according to Starmine data, against a ratio of 30 for Salesforce.com (CRM.N).
+Concur trades at 44 times expected earnings before interest, tax, depreciation and amortisation (EBITDA), according to Starmine data, against a ratio of 30 for Salesforce.com (CRM.N).

 The Concur board of directors has unanimously approved the transaction, which is expected to close before the end of the first quarter of next year, subject to shareholder and regulatory approvals.